Last Updated September 22, 2020

 That means considering a private vault for your offshore bullion storage.
-As mentioned, several institutions in Singapore offer a variety of options, with some offering free non-segregated storage for free for a certain period of time.
+As mentioned, several institutions in Singapore offer a variety of options, with some offering incredibly low rates for non-segregated storage.

 Renting a vault does require the vault owner to know who you are.
 The Singapore government doesn’t demand that information be turned over to them, but it’s not the Singapore government you’re worried about… is it?

 Anonymous gold storage is available in Vienna, Austria.
 I’ve spent time at Das Safe there, which is one of the world’s only investment-grade, offshore facilities that allows you to rent a vault with no registration whatsoever.

 Austria is a jurisdiction that has long stood up for bank secrecy.
 They pushed back against the EU’s demands for them to end bank secrecy, saying it was part of their culture.
 When new banking regulations put an end to anonymous bank accounts years ago, banks were prohibited from maintaining anonymous safe deposit boxes.